karlsjohnson/karlsjohnson/content/posts/20221207-Hugo_setup/index.md

 git init
 ```

+You can choose any [theme](https://themes.gohugo.io/) or create your own.
+I picked [Loveit](https://themes.gohugo.io/themes/loveit/) since it had most of the features I wanted.
 Clone the Loveit theme into the themes directory, adding it to your project as a Git submodule.
 Then add the theme to your config file.

 ```bash
 git submodule add https://github.com/dillonzq/LoveIt.git themes/LoveIt